 However, I am also bored of spending £30 pounds on one product that doesn’t even stay on for the whole day.

-This is where The Ordinary come in.
+But this is where The Ordinary come in.

-How did the products stack up?
+So, how did the products stack up?

 Lets start with the riskiest purchases, the foundations.
 Whilst everyone’s skin is different I haven’t heard one bad review about these foundations.
 You get two options on the website, Coverage and Serum.
 Serum seemed a little too oily for me so I went with coverage and it gives you coverage for sure.
 It covers any dark areas, red areas, hyperpigmentation, everything, and without the cakey look of foundation.
 A win win!
 It blends in so easily and just looks like skin.

 So foundation is definitely a winner, but what about the other products?